 -

-Click the upward pointing arrow button (Import) to the right side of the “Library Manager” button.
+Click the upward pointing arrow button (Import) above the search bar.

 -